 Students attending the University of Detroit Mercy must adhere to the COVID-19 polices to attend on campus classes and events as at Titans Together Guide.
-The Titans Together vaccination FAQ's details the current vaccination policy and provides information on how to submit proof of vaccination.
+The COVID Vaccine page details the current vaccination policy , provides information on how to submit proof of vaccination and the process for vaccine exemptions.

-There is a process for vaccine exemptions, the application of which can be found here.
 Individuals granted an exemption to the vaccination requirement are required to follow CDC and State of Michigan guidelines for unvaccinated individuals and may have limited access to clinical sites.